polski.directory

 Intermediate

-• A thought experiment — an imagined scenario used to explore ideas, test theories, or reason through problems without physical experimentation.
-Common in …
+• Literally "thought experiment," this phrase describes an imaginary scenario used to explore ideas, test theories, or reason through hypothetical situations …

 Advanced